brave/browser-laptop/docs/debugging.md

 ## Debugging Content

 Content is the web page which is loaded.
-You can open the loaded content dev tools using `Command+Shift+I` on macOS or `Control+Shift+I` on Windows.
+You can open the loaded content dev tools using `Command+Alt+I` on macOS or `Control+Alt+I` on Windows.

 If you'd like to see code run on each page load, you can edit `app/extensions/brave/brave-default.js`.